Espresso-Aficionados/website/recommendations/midrange-machines.md

 **The Not So Good:**
 - Single Boiler Dual Use; don't buy this if you're wanting an upgrade from a Silvia or Gaggia for milk drinks.
 - No auto-refill probe on the boiler.
 Be careful you don't burn out the element.
-- Stock tamper is quite bad, but this is more forgivable given its price point.